uviclibraries/genai-notebooklm/5-nblm-presentations.md

   - Other prompts: Create an image for each slide in an abstract style, with a consistent colour pallet across all the images.
 > - **Reflection**: Are there any potential drawbacks or problems you can think of with this type of GenAI-created Podcast summary?

-## Create Presentation Slide Titles
-1. In the chat box at the bottom of the page type: Create a title for this slide presentation.
-2. This will provide various different possible titles that you can choose from.
-3. You can make the titles more specific, by typing the following in the chat box "Titles that are shorter and more specific to Professional Development, life skills and badging."
-4. Then you can select one that best fits your presentation

 ## Create Imagery for Each Slide
 5. Go to Meta.ai to create the images (as of December 2024 the free Google Gemini image creator is not nearly as good as the free Meta.ai image generator: